rahul130500/HAB2.0_21/Documentation.md

 Other features
 --------------

 The website also has flash messages feature.
-Whenev you do somthing like login, creating, editing or deleting anything, an appropriate message is displayed.
+Whenever you do somthing like login, creating, editing or deleting anything, an appropriate message is displayed.
 In the image below, a message of successful login is displayed

 ![Flash](/docs/flash.png)